-If you have smoldering myeloma, your treatment will simply consist of active surveillance, which means being watched closely.
+If you have smouldering myeloma, your treatment will simply consist of active surveillance, which means being watched closely.
+This is usually done with bone marrow biopsies, blood and urine tests, and imaging.
 Your doctor may recommend starting treatment if you are at risk of developing symptoms within 18 months to two years.
-Before that, if your bone density is relatively low and you have any indications of bone damage (osteoporosis or osteopaenia), you may be prescribed bisphosphonates to slow it down.
+Before that, if your bone density is relatively low and you have any indications of bone damage (osteoporosis or osteopenia), you may be prescribed bisphosphonates to slow it down.

-If you have been diagnosed with MGUS (monoclonal gammopathy of unknown significance), you will also be monitored regularly for any health changes.
+If you have been diagnosed with MGUS (monoclonal gammopathy of unknown significance), you will also be monitored regularly for any health changes or progression.